-Disabled Veterans Outreach Program (DVOP) specialists provide intensive services to eligible Veterans and eligible spouses who face Significant Barriers to Employment (SBE) and therefore necessitate DVOP services to obtain or maintain employment.
 An eligible Veteran or spouse is determined to have a SBE if he or she attests to belonging to at least one of the 10 categories that follow.
-Pages 12-15, "Significant Barriers to Employment (SBE)," provide definitions of each SBE, as according to law.
+Pages 12-15, -Significant Barriers to Employment (SBE)," provide definitions of each SBE, as according to law.

 Significant Barriers to Employment (SBEs) 1.
 A special disabled or disabled Veteran 2.
 A homeless Veteran 3.
-A recently separated service member, who at any point in the previous 12 months has been unemployed for 27 or more consecutive weeks 4.
-An offender who has been released from incarceration within the last 12 months 5.
+A recently separated service member, who at any point in the previous 12 months has been unemployed for 27 or more weeks 4.
+An offender who is currently incarcerated or has been released from incarceration 5.
 A Veteran who is lacking a high school diploma or equivalent certificate 6.
 A low-income Veteran 7.
 A Veteran between the ages of 18-24 8.
 A wounded, ill or injured Armed Forces member, spouse, or caregiver 9.
 A service member who does not meet military services' Capstone Career Readiness Standards 10.
 An active duty service member being involuntarily separated through a Service reduction-in-force